-"#2 Other" includes cash and other instruments held for the purpose of liquidity and portfolio risk management.It may also include ESG unrated securities for which data needed for the measurement of attainment of environmental or social characteristics is not available.
+"#2 Other" includes cash and other instruments held for the purpose of liquidity and portfolio risk management.

 What actions have been taken to meet the environmental and/or social characteristics during the reference period?

 Sustainability indicators are continuously made available in the portfolio management system allowing the portfolio managers to assess the impact of their investment decisions.